compuvin/Pingscan2/README.md

 So this is really version 2.0 of a program that I designed years ago to catch people hopping onto an open Wi-Fi.
 There is a custom ASP web interface that I designed for it which I hope to convert and make it public at some point.

-*Can now be set to download the MAC address CSV file automatically* *Now prompts to create database and table*
+*Can now be set to download the MAC address CSV file automatically*<br>
+*Now prompts to create database and table*